datopian/ckanext-versioning/README.rst

 ------------
 Requirements
 ------------
-ckanext-versions has been tested to work with CKAN 2.8.
+ckanext-versioning has been tested to work with CKAN 2.8.
 It may work with other versions as well.

 ------------